 How do I find a record that duplicates a login?

-All Versions of Oracle Service Cloud, Analytics, Contacts
+All Versions of Oracle B2C Service, Analytics, Contacts

 To find the original record it is necessary to create a custom report.

 - Open the Reports Explorer and select New Report in the ribbon.

 - Add an open action to the rows.
 Click Display > Links and check Open.